Equivalent Conditions for the Synchronization of Identical Linear Systems over Arbitrary Interconnections: Proof of the main theorem

 Before proving Theorem~\ref{th:consensus_alpha}, we state some preliminary facts useful for the proof.
 We prove the following standard result to highlight that no assumptions on the graph $\mathcal G$ are needed.

-\begin{lemma} Given any (directed) graph $\mathcal G$ and its Laplacian $L{:= D-{\mathcal W}}$, the eigenvalues of $M :=-L$ have non-positive real part and the dominant eigenvalue of $M$ is $\mu_0 = 0$, associated with the right eigenvector $\ones$ and the left eigenvector $p \in \mathbb{R}^N$ having non-negative elements. \end{lemma}
+\begin{lemma} Given any (directed) graph $\mathcal G$ and its Laplacian $L= D-\adj$, the eigenvalues of $M :=-L$ have non-positive real part and the dominant eigenvalue of $M$ is $\mu_0 = 0$.
+It is associated with a right eigenvector $\ones$ and a left eigenvector $p \in \mathbb{R}^N$ that can be selected non-negative. \end{lemma}

-\begin{proof} Since ${\mathcal W}$ has non-negative elements by construction and $D$ is diagonal, $M = {\mathcal W}-D$ is a Metzler matrix (i.e., its off-diagonal entries are non-negative).
-Hence, as a consequence of Perron-Frobenius theory, the dominant eigenvalue $\mu_0$ of $M$ is real and associated with left and right eigenvectors having non-negative elements \cite[Chapter 6.5, Theorem 1]{Luenberger}.
-In view of Gershgorin's Circle Theorem \cite[Chapter 6.1]{HornBook2012}, the eigenvalues of $M$ lie in the union of the $N$ disks centered at $-D_{ii}$ and with radius $\sum_{j=1}^N {\mathcal W}_{ij}=D_{ii}$, $i=1,\dots,N$, which are all included in the left half plane and tangent to the imaginary axis at zero.
-Therefore, all the eigenvalues have non-positive real part and the only possible eigenvalue whose real part is not strictly negative is zero. $M$ is singular, because $M \ones = 0$.
-Then, $\mu_0 = 0$ is the dominant eigenvalue, its right eigenvector is $\ones$ and its left eigenvector has non-negative elements. \end{proof}
+\begin{proof} Since $\adj$ has non-negative elements by construction and $D$ is diagonal, $M = \adj-D$ is a Metzler matrix (i.e., its off-diagonal entries are non-negative).
+Hence, as a consequence of Perron-Frobenius theory, the dominant eigenvalue $\mu_0$ of $M$ is real and associated with left and right eigenvectors having non-negative elements \citep[Chapter 6.5, Theorem 1]{Luenberger}.
+In view of Gershgorin's Circle Theorem \citep[Chapter 6.1]{HornBook2012}, the eigenvalues of $M$ lie in the union of the $N$ disks centered at $-D_{ii}$ and with radius $\sum_{j=1}^N \adj_{ij}=D_{ii}$, $i=1,\dots,N$, which are all included in the left half plane and tangent to the imaginary axis at zero.
+Therefore, all the eigenvalues have non-positive real part and the only possible eigenvalue whose real part is not strictly negative is zero. $M$ is singular, because $M \ones = \zeros_N$.
+Then, $\mu_0 = 0$ is the dominant eigenvalue and we can select $\ones$ as a right eigenvector and a vector with non-negative elements as a left eigenvector. \end{proof}

-Lemma~\ref{lem:Laplacian_eig} gives important information about the eigenvalues of the Laplacian $L$, which are the negative of the eigenvalues of $M$.